 May 17, 2020

 If you read my first post, entitled The Shot That Started It All, you may remember my friend Sean.
 In that post, I talked about the trip to Baja that he invited me on.
-Sean, who is a world class photography and videographer, has travelled all over the globe during his career.
-This place, though, impressed him so much with the diversity and abundance of sea life that he planned to return one year after that first trip.
-I had the good fortune to be invited along on the second trip as well.
+Sean, who is a world class photographer and videographer, has travelled all over the world during his career.
+This place, though, impressed him so much with he diversity and abundance of sea life that he planned to return one year after that first trip.
+I had the good fortune to be invited along on the second trip, as well.

 During the second trip, it was a bit different.
 For most of the days we were there, and the second trip was longer than the first, we didn't see many dolphins at all.
 We were nearing the end of the trip and had seen only a handful of them for the entire two weeks we were there.
 In fact, overall, we had many more quiet days on the water during the second trip.
 There were still epic encounters, to be sure, just a little more spread out.

 Our attitude never wavered, though.
 Both Sean and I, even on slow days, were just stoked to be out on the water.
 As Sean and I have gotten to know each other, we've found that we have many things in common.
 One of those things is that even the opportunity to have the types of encounters that are possible in a place like this is enough to keep the stoke going.
 As Sean said to me once, "If every day is epic, no days are epic."

 Something else we have in common, although this may sound corny or superstitious to some, is the belief that nature will eventually reward that positivity.
 This is especially true of the ocean.

 So, despite the difference between the two trips and the number of dolphin encounters we had day to day, both trips had one thing in common.
 On one of outlast days on the water, we were rewarded with dolphin encounters that defy description.